treker-mk/website/src/content/faq_en.md

 </summary>

 Treker uses terminology which is consistent with the official directives of the WHO and ECDC (European Center for Disease Prevention and Control).
 We use the following tags in the displays:
 * **Confirmed cases** = This is the number of people who tested positive for the SARS-CoV-2 virus.
-Since the number of confirmed cases depends solely on testing, the number of confirmed cases is significantly lower than the actual number of infected people.
+Since the number of confirmed cases depends solely on testing, the number of confirmed cases may be significantly lower than the actual number of infected people.

 * **Hospitalized** = This is the number of confirmed cases such severe symptoms of COVID-19 that they have been admitted to hospital.

 * **In ICU** = Indicates the number of hospitalized persons who are at risk of death because of the severe symptoms of COVID-19 and require placement in the intensive care unit.
-This is a subset of the *Hospitalized* category.
+This number is still **TBD** to be determined if it is a subset of the *Hospitalized* category.

 * **On ventilator** = Indicates the number of hospitalized persons in the intensive care unit who require a ventilator to breathe.
-It is a subset of the *Intensive Care* and *Hospitalized* categories.
+It is still **TBD** to be determined if it is a subset of the *Intensive Care* and *Hospitalized* categories.

-* **Recovered** = This is an estimate of the number confirmed cases that are expected to have recovered after 14 days.
-The number of recoveries is thus equal to the number of all confirmed cases two weeks prior – assuming that the disease should be overcome within 14 days – from which the number of deaths by that given day is subtracted.
-(See also the question [Why did you replace the number of cured with the number of recovered patients?](#data-recovered)
+* **Recovered** = This the number of reported recovered persons.

 </details>